Research Professor

-Nancy McElwain is professor in the Department of Human Development and Family Studies and a part-faculty member at the Beckman Institute for Advanced Science and Technology.
+Nancy McElwain is a professor in the Department of Human Development and Family Studies and a part-faculty member at the Beckman Institute for Advanced Science and Technology.
 Her research advances understanding of the dynamic early-life interactions between parents and children that shape children’s developing abilities to regulate stress.
 She adopts an interdisciplinary approach that combines neuroscience, psychophysiology, linguistics, and developmental psychology.
 Through investigating stress regulation during early development, she aims to promote healthy parent-child relationships and children’s long-term social and emotional well-being.

 Graduate Students

-Project Coordinators
+Research Coordinators

 We also appreciate the tremendous efforts of our amazing undergraduate RAs!